Types of Plans

 Employees appreciate this design because they can see their

-market.
+the market.
 In addition, a cash balance plan is more portable than a

 traditional defined benefit plan since most plans permit employees to